Printers that fail to register will appear on this page.

 - Select Issue to sort by issue.

 - To delete a printer select and Delete.

 - Select the checkbox at the top of the list to select all printers.

 - Missing printer information

 - Unknown model name

-Printer registration issues like the above can occur if SNMP v1 is disabled or if the Community name is not “public”.
+Printer registration issues like the above can occur if SNMPv1 is disabled or if the Get Community Name is not “public”.
+Use Add SNMP configuration if the printer is using a different community name or has SNMPv3 enabled.
 To troubleshoot you can download the command line tool SnmpWalk to check that SNMP communication is working.

 - Download SnmpWalk.exe

 - Open a command prompt and browse to the folder where you extracted the SnmpWalk.exe file.